Be authentic. Post Reels. Target your ideal audience. Sacrifice a goat. Maybe those things got you noticed last year but not anymore.

 Challenges are a fun way to boost engagement, potentially get some juicy UGC (user-generated content), and subtly promote yourself at the same time.

 Some businesses have more obvious challenge ideas than others.
 Nikon hosts monthly photography and videography challenges which fits their business perfectly.
-You may have to hunt for an idea if you, say, manufacture paper cups.

 Challenges can help: